 Concerning this problem, J. Green [8] and J.C.C.
 Nietsche [13] must be mentioned.
-Green proved that a set subtending a constant angle on a circle must be a circle except some types of the angle $\left(\frac{2m}{n}\right)$, where n is odd) in which case he gave counterexamples (ellipses) [8].
+Green proved that a set subtending a constant angle on a circle must be a circle except some types of the angle $\left(\frac{2m}{n}\right)$ , where n is odd) in which case he gave counterexamples (ellipses) [8].
 Then Nietsche [13] showed that a set subtending constant angles on two concentric circles must be a circle.
-We must note that the tricky calculations they used do not make any sense for the general problem.
+However, we must note that the tricky calculations they used do not make any sense for the general problem.

-From our investigations with J. Kincses [10] it became clear that one curve will not be enough to get uniqueness for general convex domains.
-However, we obtained the following result for convex polygons.
+From our investigations with J. Kincses [10] it became clear that one curve will not be enough to get uniqueness results for general convex domains.
+However, we obtained the following uniqueness result for convex polygons.

 Theorem [10].
-Let C be the nonempty intersection of finitely many convex domains with analytic boundaries.
-Let \mathcal{P}1 and \mathcal{P}2 be convex polygons in the interior of C. If \mathcal{P}1 and \mathcal{P}2 subtend the same visual angle at all the points of ∂C then they coincide.
+Let C be an intersection of a finite set of convex domains with analytic boundaries and half planes.
+Let $F_1$ and $F_2$ be convex polygons in the interior of C. If $F_1$ and $F_2$ subtend the same visual angle at all the points of $\partial C$ then they coincide.

 This result is really unexpected, because the convex domains and the polygons usually behave very similarly.
 (Similar result for the parallel beam X-ray picture is recently proved by Gardner and Gritzmann [5].
 For the divergent beam X-ray pictures the question is very easy in the case of the polygons - any two of them are enough.)
-Much better result can hardly be richen for only one curve, because two equal chords of a circle can not be distinguished locally from an arc of the circle.
+Much better result can hardly be richen for only one curve, because two equal strings of a circle can not be distinguished locally from almost any arc of the circle.
 Therefore the question raised naturally if the boundaries of two convex domains may be enough for the distinction (we drew up this question only for concentric circles in [10]).